Lightning-Universe/lightning-flash/docs/source/quickstart.rst

     from flash.image import ImageClassifier
     from flash.tabular import TabularClassifier

 .. note:: Tasks are inflexible by definition!
-To get more flexibility, you can simply use :class:`~pytorch_lightning.core.lightning.LightningModule` directly or modify and existing task in just a few lines.
+To get more flexibility, you can simply use :class:`~pytorch_lightning.core.lightning.LightningModule` directly or modify an existing task in just a few lines.

 ------